August 1, 2018

 Like Paull, Shepard was an observational scientist, who insisted that scientific observations should trump scientific dogma.
 Shepard also liked to challenge existing geological paradigms, including contemporary ideas about the formation of submarine canyons.
 But he was willing the change his mind when presented with well-documented field observations.

 For example, when Shepard wrote about his early research in Monterey Canyon during the 1930s, he said, “We obtained a core in this canyon, which was of great satisfaction to us, as it showed muddy sediment at the top, underlain by sand and finally by gravel at the bottom.
-Unfortunately I interpreted this as an indication that the canyon had a subaerial origin.
-Now with all the similar discoveries in other submarine canyons, I have of course realized that turbidity currents is a better interpretation.”
+Unfortunately I interpreted this as an indication that the canyon had a subaerial [non-marine] origin.
+Now with all the similar discoveries in other submarine canyons, I have of course realized that turbidity currents are a better interpretation.”

 Both Paull and Shepard have spent thousands of hours poring over bathymetric maps, trying to interpret the geomorphology of the seafloor and untangle the combined effects of sedimentation, bottom currents, fault movement, underwater landslides, and other seafloor processes.

 In 1941, Shepard surveyed the geology of the Gulf of California, discovering a series of steep underwater cliffs and faults, and speculated that they might be a southern extension of the San Andreas Fault system.
 Decades later, in 2012 and 2015, Paull and his research team conducted detailed surveys of these same features, which we now know form a transition zone between the San Andreas and the East Pacific Rise.